puppetlabs/puppet-docs/source/learning/variables.markdown

 Learning — Variables, Conditionals, and Facts
 =============================================

-You understand how to write manifests and order resources; now use conditional statements and variables to add logic and flexibility to your resource declarations.
+You can write manifests and order resources; now, conditional statements and variables will add logic and flexibility.

 * * *